Roog/roog/README.md

 💬 Ask me about web things..

-🛠️ I'm working at the Public Radio Broadcaster in Sweden. any other ideas? 😉
+🛠️ I'm working at the Public Radio Broadcaster in Sweden.
+Looking for jobs in Japan, please reach out on [LinkedIn](http://www.linkedin.com/in/rogersandholm) 😉

 -[ Steal my vintage terminal please](https://roog.github.io/js-terminal/)